-EnviroAfrica (Pty) Ltd was appointed by Cerdos Boerdery as the independent Environmental Assessment Practitioner (EAP) to draft the EMP.
+EnviroAfrica CC was appointed by Black Orchid Farming (Pty) Ltd, as the independent Environmental Assessment Practitioner (EAP) to draft the EMP.
 In terms of the special conditions of the contract (specifications) the EMP must include the following:

 - Details of the EAP (Refer to Page ii of this document) - Purpose of the EMP (Refer Par.
 1.2) - Legal requirements (Refer Par.
 4 & 6.1) - Management of possible impacts (Refer Par.
-5-7)

-- Institutional arrangements (Refer Par.
+5-7) - Institutional arrangements (Refer Par.
 7.1) - EMP operational & implementation procedures (Refer Par 5-9) - Conclusion (Refer Par.
 6) - Annexures (Refer to Appendices)